The Penny Wars have begun!

 What's Happening with DEEP?

-Dig out your mittens and boots & save the date.
-The Winter Festival at Burr Pond, in Torrington, will be Saturday, February 3rd from 10 a.m. - 3 p.m.
+The Winter Festival at Burr Pond, in Torrington, was on Saturday, February 3rd from 10 a.m. - 3 p.m.
 It was great to see everyone there.
 I hope you all had fun.

 What's Going On In The Computer Lab?

 Our Kindergarten friends have mastered the mouse, first graders are just beginning to do some touch typing on Dance Mat Typing, everyone else is honing their skills with typing and we've been doing some serious coding on Tynker, Lightbot, and Code.org.

 Miss Williams has found a new author she likes -- John Lescroart.
 He writes mystery thrillers and she's enjoying the first book she found at the library.